Differentiable Graph Module (DGM) for Graph Convolutional Networks: Method

-The sampling scheme we adopt does not allow the gradient of any classification loss function involving just graph features $\textbf{X}$ to flow through the graph prediction branch of our network.
-To allow its optimization we exploit tools from reinforcement learning, rewarding edges involved in a correct classification and penalizing edges that led to misclassification.
+To train end-to-end our cDGM model we optimize directly over the cross-entropy loss of the final classification task.
+However, the sampling scheme we adopt in dDGM does not allow the gradient of the downstream classification loss function to flow through the graph prediction branch of our network, as it involves only graph features $\mathbf{\hat{X}}$.

-Suppose that, after a forward step, the network outputs the classification $y_i$ for the input features $\mathbf{x_{i}}$ with sampled edges $\mathcal{\hat{E}^{(l)}}$ at layer $l$.
-We define the following graph loss function: